Providence Village TX Remodeling Costs: What to Budget in 2026

 | Project | Typical 2026 range | Main cost drivers | | | | | | Kitchen remodel | $30,000 to $80,000+ | Cabinets, appliances, plumbing, electrical | | Bathroom remodel | $6,500 to $28,000 | Tile, shower work, plumbing changes | | Whole-home cosmetic updates | $75 to $125 per sq ft | Flooring, paint, fixtures | | Whole-home mid-range to luxury | $125 to $350+ per sq ft | Systems, structural work, custom finishes |

-Many Providence Village homes fall in the 1,500 to 2,500 square foot range, so per-square-foot math matters.
-A 2,000-square-foot home with mostly cosmetic updates might land around $150,000 to $250,000.
-A fuller mid-range remodel often reaches $250,000 to $400,000, and custom work can climb past that.
+Many Providence Village homes are 1,500 to 2,500 square feet.
+So, the cost per square foot matters.
+A 2,000-square-foot home with mostly cosmetic updates may cost $150,000 to $250,000.
+A fuller mid-range remodel often hits $250,000 to $400,000.
+Custom work can go higher.

 A bright, spacious modern kitchen remodel in a suburban Texas home features white shaker cabinets, quartz countertops, stainless steel appliances, and a large island, with a family of two adults and one child casually preparing a meal under warm sunlight.